esoeylemez/netwire/README.md

 As you can see the input and output types are the same and fully polymorphic, hinting at the identity-like behavior.
 All predefined intervals inhibit with the `mempty` value.
-When the wire inhibits, you don't get a signal of type $a$, but rather an inhibition value of type
+When the wire inhibits, you don't get a signal of type `a`, but rather an inhibition value of type `e`.
-$e$.
 Netwire does not interpret this value in any way and in most cases you would simply use `e = ()`.

 Intervals give you a very elegant way to combine wires: